gbouras13/pharokka/README.md

 `phold` takes the Genbank output of Pharokka as input.
 Therefore, if you have already annotated your phage(s) with Pharokka, you can easily update the annotation with more functional predictions with [phold](https://github.com/gbouras13/phold).

 # Google Colab Notebooks

-If you don't want to install `pharokka` or `phold` locally, you can run `pharokka` and `phold`, or only `pharokka` it without any code using the Google Colab notebook [https://colab.research.google.com/github/gbouras13/phold/blob/main/run_pharokka_and_phold.ipynb](https://colab.research.google.com/github/gbouras13/phold/blob/main/run_pharokka_and_phold.ipynb)
+If you don't want to install `pharokka` or `phold` locally, you can run `pharokka` and `phold`, or only `pharokka`, without any code using the Google Colab notebook [https://colab.research.google.com/github/gbouras13/phold/blob/main/run_pharokka_and_phold.ipynb](https://colab.research.google.com/github/gbouras13/phold/blob/main/run_pharokka_and_phold.ipynb)

 # Table of Contents